 What solar components come with the package?

-This part requires some research at your end or at least asking your solar installer.
+This part requires some research on your end or at least asking your solar installer.
 The list of components may include batteries, PVs and solar inverters etc.

 If you’ve done your research, you can understand the function of each component and ask the solar panel contractors all the right questions.
 In this way, you get to choose high-quality components which would ultimately increase the longevity of your solar panel setup.